Philippians 4:8d

 Application:

-Are you unfair with people close to you?
+A sense of fairness is a building block for a good relationship.
+Are you unfair to people close to you?
 Do you use unfair tactics with them that make them feel manipulated by you?
-Have you considered the possibility of relating to people fairly regardless of the consequence?
+Have you considered the possibility of relating to people fairly, regardless of the consequence?
 You will have done your half of building an environment for a good relationship.

-The issue of fairness is tricky business.
+The issue of fairness is a tricky business.
 A friend may do something wrong and deeply grieve over the wrong.
 We may not see that grief.
-We may severely blame them for something they have already deeply exercised their own hearts.
-They may have already confessed it and put the necessary corrections in place.
-This is to engage in unnecessary work.
+We may severely blame him for something he has already been deeply exercised about in his own heart.
+He may have already confessed it and put the necessary corrections in place.
+To blame him would be to engage in unnecessary work.
 It is blindness to fairness.